rimutaka/posts/cloud-migration-assessment-with-microsoft-dma-and-sqlpackage-tools/readme.md

 # Cloud migration assessment with Microsoft DMA and SqlPackage tools

-#### A brief guide for anyone tasked with estimating migration cost from on-prem to Azure SQL
+#### A brief guide for estimating migration cost from on-prem to Azure SQL

 ![Intro](intro.png)

 ---

-In theory, Azure SQL is a cloud version of MS SQL server.
-In practice, there are numerous limitations and incompatibilities with MS SQL we are used to running on our own servers.
+In theory, Azure SQL is a cloud version of MS SQL server and migrating from one the the other is a straightforward process.
+In practice, there are numerous limitations and incompatibilities between the two.

 The quickest and easiest way of assessing the compatibility of your MS SQL DB with Azure SQL is to use [Database Migration Assistant](https://docs.microsoft.com/en-us/sql/dma/dma-overview) (DMA) tool by Microsoft.
 It can connect to your database and produce a detailed report within minutes.